nimroddanielmaayan/the-wild-oasis/notes.md

 - `useImperativeHandle` - Rarely used.
 For exposing imperative API to parent components (exposed by useRef)
 - `useLayoutEffect` - Rarely used.
-Similar to useEffect, but runs synchronously after all DOM mutations (It will wait for the DOM to be updated before running)
+Similar to useEffect, but runs synchronously after all DOM mutations, and just before the browser paint
 - `useDebugValue` - for debugging custom hooks.
 It will define a label for the custom hook in the React DevTools